AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 #### Feature Integration {#feature-integration}

+To integrate with Assets core:

-* The Content Fragment Management (CFM) feature builds on the Assets core, but should be as independent of it as possible.
+* The Content Fragment Management (CFM) feature builds on the Assets core.

 * CFM provides its own implementations for items in the card/column/list views; these plug into the existing Assets content rendering implementations.